Intersec's editor Gary Wright in conversation with John MacAskill, Director at the British Security Industry Association.

 Gary Wright: Facial recognition.
 The BSIA introduced its Ethical Automated Facial Recognition Framework earlier this year; this was a first aiming at the responsible and ethical use of AFR.
 How has it been received and tell us the level of interest both in the UK and worldwide?

 John MacAskill: The framework started with us and our members putting across the industry’s views to government and pressure groups which must be continued to be swiftly built upon.
-Our recently published guide to legal and ethical use of AI and AFR is currently being expanded into a workable Code of Practice that can be adopted by businesses operating in the AFR space after being well received nationally and internationally.
+Our recently published guide to legal and ethical use of AI and AFR is in the closing stages of becoming a British Standard that can be adopted by businesses operating in the AFR space after being well received nationally and internationally.

 Publishing this framework was timeous as the topic of AI and AFR continues to dominate headlines in the press with the European Commission recently deeming the technology as “high-risk”, parts of China using the technology in what seems an unethical manner, and the USA banning its use in many states.